Iran Is Preparing A Launch. But Is It For A Space Rocket Or A Missile?

 "It is actually a missile engine," he says.

 But not a very good one, he says.
 It's an old design from the Soviet Union, picked up by the North Koreans and later transferred to Iran.
-It's clunky and inefficient, and uses a low-power kind of rocket fuel.
+It's clunky and inefficient, and it uses a low-power kind of rocket fuel.

 That means a lot of fuel is required to get even a small payload into space, or a warhead to a distant target.
 The rocket has to be huge.
 It takes weeks to set up, and it can probably only launch when the weather is favorable.